 My Education and Professional Background

 I received my Bachelor's degree in Elementary Education from Arizona State University in 2005 and my Masters in Curriculum and Instruction from Northern Arizona University in 2009.
 I am fully endorsed in Gifted Education K-12 as well as Middle School Mathematics and Educational Technology.
 I have taught in the Gifted program at Jacobson Elementary since 2005.
-During that time I taught grades 3rd-6th and have been teaching 6th Grade Gifted since 2010.
+During that time I taught grades 3rd-6th.
+I am excited to be teaching 6th grade this year.

 My Educational Philosophy

 From the time I was in elementary school, I vowed to be a teacher.
 I wanted to strive to be the best that I possibly could be at that profession.
 I had an absolutely terrible teacher in sixth grade that always made her students feel inadequate and unworthy of her presence.
 It was then that I realized how important a teacher is in a child's development and I decided then that I would be the kind of teacher that made children want to learn and become excited about coming to school.
 I've always loved school and the prospect of learning something that will make me more knowledgeable about the world.
 And that's the type of attitude I want to convey to my students.
 It's important to me that I help children become the best they can be and to challenge their minds so that they are always on their toes and thinking.
 I never want to keep a child sitting idle, I want them to be up and moving and asking questions and challenging me so that I too can become a better student and teacher.

 | Email the Teacher